Guinness Float

 I know, it sounds weird but beer and chocolate are a great pairing and the malt characteristics of the beer only elevated that match.
 I was hoping the beer in this float might remind me of using Coors Beer in a favorite bread; evident but not overwhelming.

-The end result was a very adult float, not too sweet and a really nice combination.
+The Guinness Float is a very adult float, not too sweet and a really nice combination.
 Was it unique?
 Yes.
 But also so amazingly good.
 Take your favorite float and kick it up a notch…or two!

 I had originally planned to make this using some Irish Cream ice cream; I’m pretty sure I’ve seen it available this time of year.
 Of course it was nowhere to be found but that wasn’t going to stop me; I simply mixed it with some vanilla bean ice cream and a bit of Bailey’s Irish Cream Liqueur.